Flimster/Python_Group_Project/README.md

 # ThinkBack

 ThinkBack is a website that allows the user to submit his assignment through the website's file upload system.
 The websites categorizes assignments into two, active assignments and past assignments.
-The ThinkBack system will then notify if the user's submission passed or failed, giving the results of the tests made.</br>
+The ThinkBack system will then notify if the user's submission passed or failed, giving the results of the tests.</br>
 We prioritized on having a functional bug-free program as opposed to a semi-functioning feature rich problem.
 Each feature that we added was done with a lot of testing and refactoring.